-In Latin, Omnibus means "all-encompassing."
+In Latin, Omnibus means "all encompassing."

-The Omnibus Curriculum from Veritas Press is designed to help enlighten, train, and develop young minds through the study of everything important, long-lasting, and true: the ideas, arguments, and expression of the Western Canon as expressed in the Great Books.
+The Omnibus Curriculum from Veritas Press is designed to help enlighten, train, and develop young minds through the study of everything important, long-lasting, and true: the ideas, arguments and expression of the Western Canon as expressed in the Great Books.

-Omnibus I: Biblical and Classical Conversations is the first in a series of six books that repeat a three-year cycle of Ancient, Medieval, and Modern history; the first three are at the logic stage, and the latter three at the Rhetoric stage.
+Omnibus I: Biblical and Classical Conversations (eBook) is the first in a series of six books that repeat a three year cycle of Ancient, Medieval, and Modern history; the first three are at the logic stage, and the latter three at the Rhetoric stage.
 Omnibus I is recommended for 7th grade, but parents may wish to preview the material to see whether their student is at a rigorous enough reading and maturity level for the materials covered.
-The three books in the series may be used in any order for children at that level.
+The first three books in the series may be used in any order for children at that level.

 *Please note that eBooks are non-refundable.
 Printed eBook pages will include a faint watermark across the center of the page that says "Do Not Copy."
 Should you feel this would be a distraction for your student, we encourage you to purchase the physical version of this consumable book.